Great Companies Answer Four Core Questions

 Great Leaders Always Look For Insights

 Corporate restructuring, M&A, competitive intelligence, strategy, new product development, and process reengineering.
 One thing required for success that they all share is the need for the best and brightest.
-The smartest person in the room.
-World class minds to solve world class problems.
-Top grads from the best schools.

 Consulting firms are (in)famous for developing new theories of management, analytic approaches to performance or taxonomies for describing the newest or best consulting strategies.
 Some are truly insightful, others are old wine in new bottles.

 A management consultant is rarely a business’ only source of advice.
 Usually other consultants—lawyers, accountants, vendors, etc.—are working for the same client.
+When one of those advisers says something unprofessional or withholds information helpful to another’s work, this is both a practical and an ethical problem.

 There is no shortage of advisors, with lots of experience and educator, and an ever-expanding toolset.
 But what is often missing is the spirit through which advice is given.